chocolatey/choco-wiki/Home.md

 ##chocolatey?

 You can develop your tools and applications with NuGet, and release them on Chocolatey!
 But chocolatey is not just for .NET tools.
-It's for nearly any windows application or tool!
+It's for nearly any windows application/tool!

 ###What is chocolatey?
 Now that I have your attention, let's talk about chocolatey.
 Chocolatey is like apt-get, but for Windows (with windows comes limitations).
 It is a machine level package manager that is built on top of nuget command line and the nuget infrastructure.